Chris0Jeky/Credit-Card-Personal-Fraud-Detection/README.md

 5.  **Evaluating** the performance of each detection component against ground truth labels (`is_fraud` flag from the source dataset).
 6. Checking **merchant legitimacy** against a predefined list.
 7.  **Analyzing** and **visualizing** transaction patterns, rule violations, ML predictions, evaluation metrics, and integrated risk scores.
+8. Generating user-friendly **transaction reports** summarizing the fraud analysis results for each transaction.

 ## ML Model Training Approach (Important Note)